Kotlin/workshop/README.md

 * **[Questions](https://docs.google.com/document/d/1XO87ugZHS_gNyEXyoUbqK13bMYLaXWXfwKknNTkMf00/edit?usp=sharing)**: For students to complete

-Both the Instructor Project and they Keynote presentation have Introduction and Advanced modules included.
+Both the Instructor Project and the slides have Introduction and Advanced modules included.
 While the Introduction has a lot of pre-built examples, it also serves as a canvas to show more code while teaching.
 However, please make sure that if you're a contributing author to this project, that you *do not* check-in any ad-hoc code.
 It's also recommended to use Scratch files in IntelliJ IDEA for this purpose.